LawyerDr. jur. Dirk Lindloff, Legal advisor in Koblenz

 ...

-the Third Civil Senate of the Palatinate Higher Regional Court of Zweibrücken, through the President of the Higher Regional Court Dury, the judges at the Higher Regional Court Simon-Bach and the judge at the Regional Court Gietzen on the applicant's immediate appeal of September 30, 2008 and the defendant's cross-appeal of October 6, 2008 against the procedural representativethe decision of the 6th Civil Chamber of the Frankenthal (Pfalz) District Court of September 15, 2008, served on the parties authorized to represent in the proceedings on September 17 and 19, 2008
+the 3rd Civil Division of the Palatinate Higher Regional Court in Zweibrücken, through the President of the Higher Regional Court, Dury, the Judge at the Higher Regional Court, Simon-Bach, and the Judge at the Regional Court, Gietzen, on the immediate appeal of the applicant dated September 30, 2008, and the cross-appeal of the respondent dated October 6,2008 against the order of the 6th Civil Chamber of the Regional Court of Frankenthal (Pfalz) dated September 15, 2008, which was served on the representative on September 17 and 19, 2008

-The respondent shall bear the court costs incurred as a result of the cross-appeal.
-The respondent shall bear 10% of the applicant's out-of-court costs in the proceedings for the immediate appeal.
+The respondent shall bear the court costs incurred by the cross-appeal.
+The respondent shall bear 10% of the applicant's extrajudicial costs in the immediate appeal proceedings.

 The value of the subject matter of the appeal is set at